GlenKPeterson/Paguro/README.md

 [Why Java?](https://github.com/GlenKPeterson/Paguro/wiki/Why-is-UncleJim-written-in-Java%3F)

-#Future Development Priorities (as of 2016-09-13)
+#Future Development Priorities (as of 2016-09-24)
-1. Change any additional classes that need to be Serializable
-2. Implement an RRB-Tree
+1. Implement an RRB-Tree
-3. Make a Java 7 branch (and/or Java 6) and release (Paguro-JDK7).
+2. Make a Java 7 branch (and/or Java 6) and release (Paguro-JDK7).
-4. Consider an ImmutableInsertionOrderHashMap and Set.
+3. Consider an ImmutableInsertionOrderHashMap and Set.
-5. Ensure everything is as friendly as possible to Monadic programming.
+4. Ensure everything is as friendly as possible to Monadic programming.

 ### RRB-Tree
 Read the [current development status](https://github.com/GlenKPeterson/Paguro/issues/4#issuecomment-239825939) or check out the [latest version of the code](https://github.com/GlenKPeterson/Paguro/blob/2016-05-22_RRB-Tree/src/main/java/org/organicdesign/fp/experimental/RrbTree1.java).